gvwilson/thirdbit/src/ideas/nwit.md

 1. da Gião et al 2024: "Chronicles of CI/CD: A Deep Dive into its Usage Over Time" <https://arxiv.org/abs/2402.17588> Usage of CI/CD is tied to language (which may reflect developer age cohorts), and a surprising number of projects use multiple CI/CD technologies.

-1. New paper by Druskat et al on the quality and reliability of datasets collecting mentions of software in scientific papers is depressing reading: <https://arxiv.org/abs/2402.14602> What makes it even more depressing is that _this_ is the data AI models are being trained on...
+1. Druskat et al: "Don't mention it: An approach to assess challenges to using software mentions for citation and discoverability research" <https://arxiv.org/abs/2402.14602> Linking is poor and inconsistent; what makes this even more depressing is that _this_ is the data AI models are being trained on…

 1. Calefato et al: "A Lot of Talk and a Badge: An Exploratory Analysis of Personal Achievements in GitHub" <https://arxiv.org/abs/2303.14702> 1.
 Most developers have at least a badge, but an increasing number of users choose to keep their profile private and opt out of displaying badges.
 2. Badges are generally poorly correlated with developers' timeliness and desire to collaborate.
 3. Except for the Starstruck badge (reflecting the number of followers), badges' introduction does not have an effect.